otampel/Testing-hypotheses/README.md

+**To see the notebook with charts please go to** https://nbviewer.org/github/otampel/Testing-hypotheses-on-video-games/blob/main/Games.ipynb

 # Testing-hypotheses

 The purpose of the study is to identify the patterns that determine the success of the game.
 This will allow us to bid on a potentially popular product and plan advertising campaigns.